-Artwork of the Arecibo radio telescope which is situated in a natural crater in the mountains of Puerto Rico.
+Arecibo radio observatory.
+Illustration of the Arecibo radio telescope, situated in a natural crater in the mountains of Puerto Rico.
 With a diameter of about 305 metres Arecibo's telescope has the largest fixed, single dish devoted to radio observations.
 The dish reflects radio waves up to a receiving antenna (upper centre) which is situated 130m above the dish and sustained by three pylons.
-The receiver is steered over the surface of the dish in order to scan different regions of the sky.
-However, only a small area of the sky may be scanned as it transits above the telescope.
-Nowadays smaller, fully steerable radio dishes are preferred to large, fixed dishes.
+The receiver can be steered over the surface of the dish in order to scan different regions of the sky.
+Arecibo is one of the radio antennae used by NASA to scan the sky for signals from alien civilisations.

 Model release not required.
 Property release not required.